 Anyway whether in fact or in mind, I found that sitting alone outside the fabulous Hotel Budir near the tip of the peninsula in the late evening, sipping a G&T and gazing across the lava field towards a small church, brought the deep meditative tranquility that one experiences rarely in life.

-The hotel sits within a few hundred metres of the coast where a moss covered lava field up to 8000 years old meets the ocean.
+The hotel with its bar staff from Latvia and Slovenia (most people in the service industry are Thai) sits within a few hundred metres of the coast where a moss covered lava field up to 8000 years old meets the ocean.

 In the middle of the field is a volcano called Búða-rock and in the distance the ice- domed Snaefell Glacier stands tall.